Stefan Christensen ← Back to writing

 The Broader Pattern

 European payment infrastructure is fragmented.
-PSD2 created regulatory harmonization, but implementation varies wildly.
-What works in one country doesn’t automatically work in another.
-What works for one account type doesn’t automatically work for another.
+Regulatory harmonization created a framework, but implementation varies significantly by country, account type, and payment rail.
+What works in one market doesn’t automatically work in another.

-The companies that struggle are the ones who assume “we support X” means the same thing everywhere.
+The companies that struggle assume “we support X” means the same thing everywhere.